From masks to cohorting, a guide to back-to-school rules across the country

 MANITOBA

-The Manitoba government says most students are to be back in classrooms on Sept.
-8 with new guidelines to reduce the risk of spreading COVID-19.
+The Manitoba government says students are going back to the classroom on Sept.
+8 with new guidelines.

 Back to class: All students from kindergarten to Grade 8 are to have in-class instruction five days a week.
-High school students will also be in class full time, except in schools where there is inadequate space for physical distancing, in which case there will be some days of remote learning.
+High school students will also be in class full time, however, there may be some days of remote learning.

-Groups: When physical distancing isn’t possible, students will have to be organized into cohorts no larger than 75, and minimize contact with others.
+Groups: When physical distancing isn’t possible, students will have to be organized into cohorts of no more than 75, and minimize contact with others.
 In these cases, there must be at least one metre between their desks.

 Physical distancing: The province says students are required to maintain a two-metre distance to “the greatest extent possible.”
 When it isn’t possible, physical barriers may be an option.
 Spaces should be arranged to encourage separation.

+Masks: Masks are strongly recommended for students in Grades 5 to 12.
+They are required when taking the bus.

-Transportation: Buses will be running at reduced capacity, and parents will be asked to transport their children to school if they can.
+Transportation: Masks are required for students Grade 5 and up, as well as drivers, on buses.
+Parents are encouraged to transport their children to school if they can.

 New routines: Lunch and recess are to be staggered to minimize congestion, and in many cases teachers will change classrooms instead of students.